 - Temporary balance of payment deficit: This type of deficit, also called

-- Fundamental or chronic balance of payments deficit: This is also called long term deficit and this cannot be corrected or adjusted within a short term and it usually has adverse effect on the country’s reserves.
+- Fundamental or chronic balance of payments deficit: This is also called long-term deficit and this cannot be corrected or adjusted within a short term and it usually has an adverse effect on the country’s reserves.

 Causes of Balance of payments deficit

-The causes of balance of payments in Nigeria for example include:
+The causes of the balance of payments in Nigeria for example include: